Approximate complex amplitude encoding algorithm and its application to data classification problems: Approximate Complex Amplitude Encoding Algorithm

 \subsubsection{Fidelity estimation by classical shadow}

-Classical shadow \cite{preskill_shadow} is a method for constructing a classical description approximating a quantum state using much fewer measurements than the case of state tomography.
-The general goal is to predict the expectation values ${o_j}$ for a set of $L$ observables ${O_j}$:
+Classical shadow \cite{preskill_shadow} is a method for constructing a classical representation that approximates a quantum state using much fewer measurements than the case of state tomography.
+The general goal is to predict the expectation values ${o_j}$ for a set of $L$ observables, ${O_j}$:

 where $\rho$ is the underlying density matrix.
 The procedure for constructing the predictor is described below.